utkinn/PyGmod/docs/for_pygmod_developers/building.rst

     substituting *pygmod_dir* with the full path to PyGmod source tree, for example, ``C:\Users\user\Downloads\PyGmod``.

 #.
-Run:
+Depending on what version of PyGmod you want to build, run:

     .. code-block:: doscon

-        For release build
+        Release build for stable 32-bit Garry's Mod branch:
         > cmake -A Win32 . && msbuild -m PyGmod.sln -p:Configuration=Release

-        -- or --
-        For debug build
+        Debug build for stable 32-bit Garry's Mod branch:
         > cmake -A Win32 -DCMAKE_BUILD_TYPE=Debug . && msbuild -m PyGmod.sln -p:Configuration=Debug

+        Release build for x86-64 Garry's Mod branch:
+        > cmake -A x64 . && msbuild -m PyGmod.sln -p:Configuration=Release

+        Debug build for x86-64 Garry's Mod branch:
+        > cmake -A x64 -DCMAKE_BUILD_TYPE=Debug . && msbuild -m PyGmod.sln -p:Configuration=Debug

     Debug builds are intended for aiding to track down bugs in the C++ part of PyGmod.
-    These build are generally less optimized and not distributable as they're linked against debug versions of Visual C++ runtime which ship with Visual Studio only.
+    These builds are generally less optimized and not distributable as they're linked against debug versions of Visual C++ runtime which ship with Visual Studio only.

 #.
-After a few minutes, ``pygmod-win32.pyz`` should appear in ``src\installer-build`` directory.
+After a few minutes, a ``.pyz`` file should appear in ``src\installer-build`` directory.
 This is the PyGmod installer.
    You can run it to install the freshly compiled version of PyGmod.

 Building on Linux
 ~~~~~~~~~~~~~~~~~

 #.
 Open a terminal in ``pygmod_dir/src``, where ``pygmod_dir`` being the PyGmod source tree root.
 #.
-Run:
+Depending on what version of PyGmod you want to build, run:

     .. code-block:: console

+        Release build for stable 32-bit Garry's Mod branch:
         $ cmake . && make

+        Debug build for stable 32-bit Garry's Mod branch:
+        $ cmake -DCMAKE_BUILD_TYPE=Debug . && make

+        Release build for x86-64 Garry's Mod branch:
+        $ cmake -DBITS=64 . && make

+        Debug build for x86-64 Garry's Mod branch:
+        $ cmake -DCMAKE_BUILD_TYPE=Debug -DBITS=64 . && make

 #.
-After a few minutes, ``pygmod-linux32.pyz`` should appear in ``src\installer-build`` directory.
+After a few minutes, a ``.pyz`` file should appear in ``src\installer-build`` directory.
 This is the PyGmod installer.
-   You can run ``python3 pygmod-linux32.pyz`` to install the freshly compiled version of PyGmod.
+   You can run ``python3 pygmod-linuxXX.pyz`` to install the freshly compiled version of PyGmod.

 .. seealso::